Easy Walks from the Doorstep

 Glencoe Wood Nature Reserve, Duror

-We’ve not yet walked through the nature reserve but we’ve heard plenty of great reviews and as soon as we can combine a quiet day and good weather we will be there.
+We had a lovely tour through the nature reserve and got to see the ponds and the two pigs Barker and Corbett.
 Opportunity to spot lots of wild life – badgers, otters, foxes, deer, pinemarten.
 Brown trout were added to the lochan in December 2015 so it is hoped that these may attract some birds of prey.
-There are bee hives from Plan Bee and hopefully the piggies, used for clearing the bracken, will be back this year.
+There are also bee hives from Plan Bee.

 Enjoy a walk from the comfort of your armchair: